 “Generative AI” means any artificial intelligence tool designed to mimic human intelligence by examining user inputs, such as questions, prompts, statements, images, or videos, and producing a human-like output, such as a response to a question, a written statement, software or programming code, or design.
 Generative AI includes both standalone tools and tools that are embedded in other software.

 “Personal Information” means any information that can be used to identify a person.
-This includes any information that is protected by State and Federal laws, including but not limited to the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+This includes any information that is protected by state and federal laws, including but not limited to the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 “Protected Information” means any information defined in Data Classification APL VI-I as (i) Restricted; (ii) Confidential; and/or (iii) Internal.